-Structural explosion protection measures are essential for industrial companies today.
+Dust explosion protection measures are essential for industrial companies today.
 We have contributed to making grinding systems safer today thanks to many years of research and further development of safety systems.
-All our machines are tested to be resistant to explosion pressure shock and flame penetration, up to an explosion overpressure of at least 0.4 bar.
+All our hammer mills and all other machines are tested to be resistant to explosion pressure shock and flame penetration, up to an explosion overpressure of at least 0.4 bar.
 Our machines and the safety technology used comply with the necessary national and international specifications.

 The pressure-shock-resistant design of appliances and machinery, the optimum design of pressure relief devices and the use of explosion decoupling of the supply and discharge channels play a decisive role in ensuring a safe system.
 Safety always originates in the system.
 Our concepts for system safety as well as the comprehensive documentation will assist you in communicating with the responsible authorities or experts.
 Regular inspections and the maintenance of your safety equipment allow us to guarantee the permanent functional safety of your plant.